 The course of study in Social Anthropology requires a minimum of sixteen four-credit courses, at least twelve of which must be in anthropology.
-See the Anthropology program of study page on the GSAS website for a more detailed presentation of social anthropology program objectives and student expectations.
+See the Anthropology program of study page on the Harvard Griffin GSAS website for a more detailed presentation of social anthropology program objectives and student expectations.

 The twelve required four-credit courses include:

-- Genealogies of Social Anthropology at Harvard (Anthropology 2900)
+- Anthropology 2900: Genealogies of Social Anthropology at Harvard

-- Theories of the Social (Anthropology 2910)
+- Anthropology 2910: Theories of the Social

-- Anthropological Research Methods (Anthropology 3628)
+- Anthropology 3628: Anthropological Research Methods

-- Research Design/Proposal Writing (Anthropology 3626)
+- Anthropology 3626: Research Design/Proposal Writing

 Four-credit courses on the ethnography of one’s area of specialization and in one of the Program’s Foundational Disciplinary Electives, are strongly recommended.
 A four-credit course in archaeology is also recommended but not required.